 Most Texans don’t realize that not only are all current members of the Texas Supreme Court Republicans, seven of the nine Justices were initially appointed to their current positions on the Court by Republican governors.

-“Texas has a political Supreme Court beholden to elitist power and corporate interests,” Triana said.
+“Texas has a political Supreme Court beholden to elitist power and corporate interests,” Triana says.
 “We need a Court with diversity of thought and the common sense that comes from fairly considering different points of view.”

 Justice Triana is a former prosecutor who has 24 years of experience as a Judge.
 If elected, she would be the only member of the Texas Supreme Court who has served at every level of the Texas judiciary, from Municipal Court and J.P.
 Court, to County Court at Law, District Judge, and Texas Court of Appeals.

-“I’ve seen how the system works and how it can be improved at every level,” Triana said.
+“I’ve seen how the system works and how it can be improved at every level,” Triana says.
 “I’ve devoted my legal career to trying to help ordinary Texans.
 The citizens of Texas have elected me to the courts I’ve served on.
 That’s a different path than working at a big law firm or at the Governor’s office and then becoming a political appointee.
 It affects your perspective.”

 “People are entitled to fair and impartial justice that doesn’t favor the powerful or connected, but treats every one equally before the law.
 That’s the American ideal, and that’s going to be my guiding philosophy on the Texas Supreme Court.”